chadly/react-bs-notifier/README.md

 #### `alerts`

 These are the alerts that the component should render.
-It expects an object with properties `type` & `message` with an optional `id` & `headline`. `id` isn't required but strongly encouraged as it will fix some janky issues with how the alerts animate in & out.
+It expects an object with properties `type` & `message` with an optional (but strongly recommended) `id` & `headline`. `id` isn't required but strongly encouraged as it will fix some janky issues with how the alerts animate in & out.
 If no `id` is specified, the component will fall back to using the array index of the alert as the component key.

 The supported values for `type` are one of _info_, _warning_, _danger_, or _success_.

+##### Note

+While `message` can accept arbitrary content, the height animation on the alerts is static and based on the assumption that the content won't exceed 30em vertically.
+You probably want to avoid putting anything that long in an alert which overlaps your UI anyway as opposed to linking to more detail, or in the case of a stack trace simply logging it to the console.

 #### `timeout`